-After cut, determine your BUDGET.
+After cutting, determine your BUDGET.
 The common guidelines, which were not surprisingly created by the Diamond industry itself, is 2 to 3 months salary.
 If you’re comfortable with that, great, that’ll definitely work, as long as you pick a number that makes sense for YOU, and decide ahead of time not to go over it.
 There’s a beautiful diamond for every budget.
-Once you're budget is set, now you can focus on maximizing the Diamond QUALITY and CARAT size.
+Once your budget is set, now you can focus on maximizing the Diamond QUALITY and CARAT size.

 Step 3: SHAPE

 Decide on a diamond SHAPE.
 It could be that your intention has already given you a hint.
 If not, his or her friends can probably steer you in the right direction.

 In general, round Is the most popular shape by far, comprising more than 50% of all engagement rings.
 Round diamonds are also the brightest of all diamond cuts, producing the most light return.
 They are also the most expensive.